allynz/programmatic-chess-frontend/public/aboutString.md

 ## Data Security
-Public code, but cannot view right now other's code
+Public code, but cannot view right now other's code Login data storage, and privacy details [to be added]

 # FAQ
 Non-saved submissions are not saved, so submit No ML solutions - only procedural Each submission may take around 2 minutes to process Must use permission from site admin before re-using the questions or any code